Mindfulness-Based Stress Reduction

 - Group dialogue and discussions aimed at enhancing awareness in everyday life

-- Instruction on how mindfulness enhances emotional well-being, health, and relationships with others
+- Instruction on how mindfulness enhances physical, mental and emotional well-being, healthy relationships with self and others

-- Downloadable home practice audio files and a home practice workbook
+- Downloadable practice audio files and a home practice handouts

-More than thirty years of scientific research and hundreds of studies have shown that MBSR and mindfulness meditation practices may help to reduce medical symptoms and psychological distress related to:
+More than thirty years of scientific research and hundreds of studies have shown that MBSR and meditation may help to reduce physical and psychological distress including symptoms related to:

 - Blood pressure and heart disease